"This can't happen again, I won't survive it again!" was my cry to the universe after I had been raped for the 3rd time in my life.

 The medical drama tale is similar to the victims story, it's just a more specific tale of woe.

-The hero's tale is an interesting story, it's one that many choose, it's dramatic, but the adversity is hard to take & you have a lot of healing to do from it.
+The hero's tale (otherwise known as the Phoenix rising tale) is an interesting story, it's one that many choose, I chose it, it's dramatic, but the adversity is hard to take & you have a lot of healing to do from it.
 Although the healing leads to rewards which are great, there has to be an end to this story.

 The happily ever after tale is a different story, it's a new one, it is no longer about overcoming adversity, it is about a whole new creation.
 It's unique to you & what you want to experience.